Jason Kravits: Return to New York City

 Kravits continued to work in television and film, including guest appearances on many Chuck Lorre shows like The Big Bang Theory, Young Sheldon, and B Positive.
-He provided the voices of Michael Bloomberg, Alan Dershowitz, and others on Our Cartoon President.Kravits has created several viral parody videos, include a Hamilton-inspired song "Harrison," about William Henry Harrison, and “The Kvetch,” an animated parody of Dr. Seuss’s The Grinch.
+He provided the voices of Michael Bloomberg, Alan Dershowitz, and others on Our Cartoon President.

+Kravits has created several viral parody videos, include a Hamilton-inspired song "Harrison", about William Henry Harrison, and "The Kvetch", an animated parody of Dr. Seuss’s The Grinch.
+In 2024 he created "The Project 2025" song, an animated short inspired by Schoolhouse Rock! detailing the Heritage Foundation's Project 2025 initiative.